eremt/pi-server/docs/user.md

-# User
+# User setup
 On first boot login on the default user `pi`.
 ```bash
 ssh pi@<IP-ADDRESS>
 ```
-You will be promted to enter the password.
-By default this is `raspberry`.
+You will be promted to enter the password, the default is `raspberry`.

 Once logged in start by updating Raspbian.
 ```bash